RIT-EVT/IMU/docs/source/srs.rst

 at the same time

-Communication between the STM32F334r8 microcontroller and the BNO055 are handled via I2C, however it does not adhere to EVT standard.
+Communication between the STM32F334r8 microcontroller and the BNO055 are handled via I2C, however it does not adhere to standard I2C.
 For more about the non-standard I2C communication scheme, read ...

+* should leave implementation of i2c in the state of software doc?

 Memory Constraints
 ~~~~~~~~~~~~~~~~~~